 British twins, Simon Yates and Adam Yates, will join the Orica-GreenEdge team in 2014.
 They are part of a feature in RIDE #62 about ‘The Class of 2013’ which profiles young riders from around the world who essentially enjoyed one form of graduation during the season… Caleb Ewan (who signed his first pro contract – for 2015 – earlier this year), Rohan Dennis (who was winning races as a neo pro in 2013), Damien Howson (the current under-23 TT world champion), as well as the talented Polish pair Rafal Majka and Michal Kwiatkowski.

 Rob Arnold spoke to the Yates brothers while they shared a house in England early in November.
-Parts of that interview appear in the feature on the talented twins in the final edition of RIDE for 2013.
 Here is a transcript of the interviews…

 Part 01: Q&A with Simon Yates